 RELATIONS WITH GOVERNMENT AND OTHER AGRICULTURAL ORGANISATIONS

-TLU SA uses every opportunity to communicate the interests of its members to government.
+TLU SA uses every opportunity to communicate the interests of its members to the government.
 Personal conversations with the relevant Minister of Agriculture takes place every two months.
 TLU SA is also continuously in conversation with senior officials of departments and organisations which has an influence on agriculture.

 During these conversations, it is the goal of TLU SA to always communicate the commercial farmer’s best interest as a priority by using straight and honest communication.